 For every action there must be a paper trail.

 Every expense made on behalf of the company.
 Every sale.
 Every dealing with banks and every deal with vendors.
 Contracts, receipts, agreements, invoices.
 Everything.
-Guard the paper trail as it would be your own first born.
+Guard the paper trail as it would be your own firstborn.
 If not provided, ask.
 Papers plz.

 Paper trail is good to prove something, and no proof means, well, no proof.
-Especially in context with previous point about government, no proof means potential fines.
+Especially in context with the previous point about government, no proof means potential fines.

 Do things for a very good reason.

 Think, before you do.
-Check contracts before signing them, or better yet consult with lawyer.
+Check contracts before signing them, or better yet consult with a lawyer.
 Do not hire people you can not afford.
 Do not promise what you can not deliver.

-Assume worst case scenario.
+Assume the worst-case scenario.